sangeetashukla/OpenPedCan-analysis/analyses/mtp-tables-qc-checks/README.md

 # Mutation Frequencies Table Summary and QC Checks

-Performs summary and QC checks comparing the `current` and the `previous` OpenPedCan mutation frequencies tables, including [CNV](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/cnv-frequencies), [SNV](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/snv-frequencies), and [Fusion](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/fusion-frequencies).
+ `01-frequencies-tables-checks.Rmd` performs summary and QC checks comparing the `current` and the `previous` OpenPedCan mutation frequencies tables, including [CNV](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/cnv-frequencies), [SNV](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/snv-frequencies), and [Fusion](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/fusion-frequencies).
 Results include the 1) number of patients and samples in each cohort, 2) cancer groups represented in multiple cohorts, 3) a subset of sorted top 50 records from a static cancer group (`Neuroblastoma`) that should not change, 4) changes in common columns among mutation frequencies tables with non-dynamic values.

+`02-tp,-tables-checks.Rmd` performs summary and QC checks comparing the `current` and the `previous` OpenPedCan group and gene wise tpm tables.
+Results includes 1) number of samples in each cohort, 2) cancer groups represented in multiple cohorts, 3) a subset of sorted top 50 records from a static cancer group (`Neuroblastoma`) that should not change, 4) changes in common columns among both gene and group wise TPM tables with non-dynamic values.

 ## General usage of scripts
 #### `run_frequencies-tables-checks.sh`